Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/trace_redaction.md

 draft: false
 weight: 10
 ---
-The Traceability Agent redacts and sanitizes information that is sent to Amplify Central.
-Learn how you can control the information that is sent to Amplify Central by using the redaction configuration.
+The Traceability Agent redacts and sanitizes information that is sent to Amplify analytics.
+Learn how you can control the information that is sent to Amplify Analytics by using the redaction configuration.

 ## Before you start